-Our Positively Greenest tariff not only provides you with 100% renewable electricity it also gives the ability to offset the carbon from your gas.
-And the best bit?
-It achieves this in the main through an inspiring project in the Kasigau Corridor of Kenya – helping to reforest the region and provide social, economic and environmental opportunities to its rural communities.
+Our Greenest tariff not only provides you with 100% renewable electricity and 10% green gas, it also carbon offsets the remaining 90%.
+We do this through an inspiring project in the Kasigau Corridor of Kenya – helping to reforest the region and provide social, economic and environmental opportunities to its rural communities.
 When we choose to make brighter choices about our energy, incredible things can happen.
-This is positive energy at its very best.

 Deforestation contributes to roughly 15% of global annual greenhouse gas emissions – pumping more CO2 into our atmosphere than the entire global transportation sector.
 Its impact on the climate is devastating, it’s not improving quick enough and it’s time we put a stop to it.